alexharri/website/posts/searching-and-navigating-git-commits.md

 <Image src="~/git-commit-0.png" width={450} />

-Hmm, no, that's not it <EmDash /> that's just a refactoring change.
+Hmm, no, that's not it <EmDash /> that's just making the comparison more specific.
 We need to go further back to find the change that introduced the if statement itself.

 To do that, we might repeat the process and run `git blame` again on the prior version of the file.
-Let's keep going and see what we get.
+Let's do that and see what we get.

-<p align="center">What we find is a refactoring change...</p>
+<p align="center">What we find is a tweak...</p>

 <Image src="~/git-commit-1.png" width={420} />

-<p align="center">...another refactoring change...</p>
+<p align="center">...a refactoring change...</p>

 <Image src="~/git-commit-2.png" width={420} />